 Then wander to One World Trade Center, also known as the Freedom Tower, which is the rebuilt World Trade Center complex.

 You won’t be able to miss The Oculus, which is the remarkable white architectural wonder.
-It is a transportation hub designed by Spanish architect Santiago Calatrava, meant to resemble a dove leaving a child’s hands.
-The Oculus replaced the train station which was destroyed in 9/11 and hosts shops, restaurants, and a view of the Freedom Tower
+It’s a transportation hub designed by Spanish architect Santiago Calatrava, meant to resemble a dove leaving a child’s hands.
+The Oculus replaced the train station which was destroyed in 9/11 and hosts shops, restaurants, and a view of the Freedom Tower.

 There is no fee to enter the memorial site.